 On a Sunday morning, you finish a song, cue the intro to the next tune, and your female leader steps forward ready to lead.
 She sings that first note and the room erupts in female voices!
 There is a noticeable shift in the room as women take the lead on a Sunday morning.
-Women have a voice like theirs leading them in melodies that are easy to follow with songs in their range, and they are being led with a meekness they are well acquainted with.
+Women in worship leading means that women in the congregation have a voice like theirs leading them in melodies that are easy to follow with songs in their range, and they are being led with a meekness they are well acquainted with.

-I have the honor of leading and developing female leaders to lead worship in our church—not to just come to a service and sing a song but to show up prepared to truly command the room and lead people in declaring truths about God.
+I have the honor of leading and developing women in worship in our church—not to just come to a service and sing a song but to show up prepared to truly command the room and lead people in declaring truths about God.

 My hope in writing this article is that whether you have women in your church who are currently leading worship or you are asking God to raise up female leaders for your team, you would find this a helpful place to gain insight.